MichaelSchneeberger/rxbp/README.md

 3
 ```

-To get rid of this drawback, *rxbackpressure* introduces the `MultiCast`.
+To get rid of this drawback, *rxbackpressure* introduces the `MultiCast`
+type.
 A `MultiCast` represents a collection of `Flowable` and can
  be though of as `Flowable[T[Flowable]]` where T is defined by the user.
-It provide operators `rxbp.multicast.op` to share `Flowables` but also
+It provide operators through `rxbp.multicast.op` to share `Flowables` but also
 work with nested `Flowables` in a safe way.

 ```python